gi-iitk/gi-iitk.github.io/research.md

 ---

 # Research and Development

 Geoinformatics Laboratory, IIT Kanpur has been contributing to the national development and international scientific community by carrying out original research and development in various areas.
-Various consultancy and sponsored research projects undertaken by the laboratory are listed here.<br>
+Various consultancy and sponsored research projects undertaken by the laboratory are listed here.

 * * *

 <html lang="en">
 <head>
   <meta charset="UTF-8">